lucaslaurent04/aru/README.md

 # aru

-First things first, arû is a japanese word that means attic/warehouse.
+First things first, arû is a Japanese word that means attic/warehouse.
 This repository is dedicated to the installation scripts, APIs and documentation for special hosts intended to support [b2](https://github.com/yesbabylon/b2) hosts.

 Support host types: